redhat-cip/software-factory/docs/arch.rst

 * Make sure remote ssh connection access happen without password authentication,
 * Add the new instance to the arch inventory and set it's ip address,
 * Add desired services in the roles list (e.g., elasticsearch), and
-* Run sfconfig.sh to reconfigure the deployment.
+* Run sfconfig.py to reconfigure the deployment.

 See config/refarch directory for example architectures.